To grow your online store, you need to do one of three things:

 Repeat customers are the cash cow of your business

 You cannot solely rely on your marketing team to continually find you new customers.
-As more businesses jump on Google Ads, Facebook, and other platforms to advertise, the cost to acquire a customer rises each year and there will come a time when it’s no longer profitable to acquire a new customer unless they place subsequent orders.
+As more businesses jump on Google Ads, Native Advertising, Facebook, and other platforms to advertise, the cost to acquire a customer rises each year and there will come a time when it’s no longer profitable to acquire a new customer unless they place subsequent orders.

 Not only are current customers 8x more likely to order again, but their average cart value is double that of new customers.